-Prerequisite: CMIS 102 or prior programming experience.
+Recommended: IFSM 201 or IFSM 300.
 A hands-on, project-based introduction to databases, business intelligence, and data analytics.
 The aim is to design secure industry-standard databases and utilize business intelligence and data analytics techniques and technologies to support decision making.
 Topics include data and relational databases, SQL queries, business intelligence tools and alignment with business strategy, data analytics, and visualization techniques.